The Convex Manifesto

 Digital Asset Innovation

-Participants must be empowered to create and utilise digital assets.
+Participants must be empowered to create and utilise digital assets

 Data assets may be "on-chain" (part of the global state) or kept "off-chain" on the data lattice.

 The creation and usage of digital assets may be regulated in some jurisdictions.
 This is an emerging area of law with considerable uncertainty.
-The Convex network is neutral to such regulations: it is the responsibility of participants to comply with relevant laws and regulation in their own jurisdiction.
+The Convex network is neutral with regards to such regulations: it is the responsibility of participants to comply with relevant laws and regulation in their own jurisdiction.

 Open Architecture